 And, though the packed house applauded on several occasions, the realities of the last 13 months -- namely, sophisticated attacks that exploited vulnerabilities in Windows RPC and SQL Server -- weighed heavily on administrators' and security officers' minds.
 Many of them were forced to put out fires started by Slammer, Blaster and other code that came roaring through holes in Windows.

 "I've had a beta of XP 2 sitting on my desk, but I'm afraid to install it," said Brad Melrose, security administrator for the city of Edmonton, Alberta.
 "I like the features -- but, on the other hand, is it going to blow my machine up and I'll have to rebuild it from scratch?
 [XP 2] is a step in the right direction, but on the other side of the coin, Microsoft has ... released code that doesn't work.
 These underlying design problems have contributed to the problems we're faced with today.
-If they had done it right the first time,
+If they had done it right the first time, we wouldn't be in this predicament."

 Gates talked about "trustworthy computing," Microsoft's 2-year-old initiative to make security the driving force behind product development and deployment.
 He pointed out the numerous services now turned off by default in IIS and other products frequently targeted by attackers, as well as the steps taken in Redmond to simplify software updates.